Andrew Goodman (activist): Participation in Freedom Summer

-In the spring of 1964, his junior year at Queens College, Goodman attended a talk by Mississippi civil rights activists Aaron Henry, head of the state's NAACP branch, and Fannie Lou Hamer, a prominent civil rights activist in Mississippi.
-Henry and Hammer were recruiting students under the age of 21, who with the permission of their parents, to participate in the Freedom Summer project to help register African-Americans to vote in Mississippi.
+In the spring of 1964, his junior year at Queens College, Goodman attended a talk by Mississippi civil rights activists Aaron Henry, head of the state's NAACP branch, and Fannie Lou Hamer.
+Henry and Hamer were recruiting students under the age of 21, who with the permission of their parents, would participate in the Freedom Summer project to help register African Americans to vote in Mississippi and to set up Freedom Schools.